 My ears never hurt when I attend a loud concert or work with power tools, so I’m not causing any damage to my hearing, right?

 Actually, noise-induced hearing loss usually causes no pain, so a physical sensation is not a good indicator of whether someone has been exposed to intense sound.
 Typically only blasts of sound, such as explosions, will cause pain, hearing loss, and tinnitus.
 It is best to prevent the problem in the first place.
 Everyone, no matter what age, should wear hearing protection to concerts, for use with power tools, and when using home devices such as hair dryers and vacuum cleaners.
 People with hearing loss may be more susceptible to damage from noise; hearing loss does not insulate the ears from further damage.
 Hearing loss from noise exposure is usually gradual so the individual cannot assess the change in his or her hearing.
 Again, the best policy is to wear hearing protection in all noisy settings.
 Carrying foam or custom ear protection in your car or purse, available at drug stores, sporting good stores, and home repair stores, works well so you are never without when needed.

 Where can I get custom hearing protection?

 You can get custom hearing protection from your audiologist.
-He or she can help you decide the best devices for your sound environment to help prevent further loss and further tinnitus.
+He or she can help you decide the best devices for your sound environment to help prevent further hearing loss and furthering their symptoms.